Film at Gorton Center

 Kartemquin Presents: Kartemquin is a collaborative community empowering documentary makers who create stories that foster a more engaged and just society.
 In 2016 Kartemquin celebrated 50 years of sparking democracy through documentary.
 Kartemquin is internationally recognized for crafting quality documentaries backed by innovative community engagement.
 The organization’s films have received three Academy Award® nominations and won several major prizes, including five Emmys, two Peabody Awards, multiple Independent Spirit, IDA, PGA and DGA awards, and duPont-Columbia and Robert F. Kennedy journalism awards.
 Kartemquin is recognized as a leading advocate for independent documentary media, and has helped hundreds of artists via its filmmaker development programs that help further grow the field, such as KTQ Labs, Diverse Voices in Docs, and the acclaimed KTQ Internship.
 Gorton is proud to offer screenings of Kartemquin’s award-winning documentaries on select Fridays in the spring and fall.

 Mountainfilm on Tour: Held each year on the last weekend of January, Mountainfilm on Tour is one of the highlights of our cinematic year.
+In 2022, the festival will take place on January 28th and 29th.
 Mountainfilm travels year-round and worldwide with a selection of current and best-loved films from the annual festival in Telluride.
-This weekend features a full-length award-winning film, a family-friendly series of short films, and the much anticipated “Best of Fest” shorts, an expo that showcases local organizations involved in good work, and other fun events and screenings.
-This series is supported by the Butler Family Foundation, The Community Church of Lake Forest and Lake Bluff, and Deerpath Inn through the Gorton Producer Program.
+This year’s program features a full-length award-winning film After Antarctica, a series of Family-Friendly short films, the ecologically-focused and exhilarating Adventure Shorts, and the much anticipated Mountainfilm Medley of the festival’s finest films.
+This series is co-presented with Lake Forest Open Lands Association and is supported by the Butler Family Foundation and The Community Church of Lake Forest and Lake Bluff.
+Passes to the entire festival are available for purchase.

 Oscar Shorts: For over a decade, ShortsTV has proudly brought the Oscar Nominated Short Films to audiences across the globe.This exclusive release features the year’s most spectacular short films across Live Action, Animation and Documentary, and for a limited time is available to watch on the big screen.
 Gorton screens these films in advance of the Oscars each February.